small-tech/nodekit/README.md

 JSDB is a transparent, in-memory, streaming write-on-update JavaScript database for the Small Web that persists to a JavaScript transaction log.

-If you’ve created at least one table on the database, you can find it in the _.db_ folder.
+You can find the databases for your projects in the _~/.small-tech.org/nodekit/database_ folder.
+Each project gets its own folder in there with a name based on the absolute path to your project on your disk (e.g., if a NodeKit project is stored in _/var/home/aral/projects/my-project_, its database will be in a folder named _var.home.aral.projects.my-project_ in the main database folder.)
 Tables in JSDB are simply JavaScript objects or arrays and JSDB writes to plain old JavaScript files.

 [Learn more about JSDB.](https://github.com/small-tech/jsdb)